Pros and Cons of Becoming a Freelancer in Germany

 When I started to freelance in Germany in 2017, it was very hard and rare to find clients who were open to remote work.
 I would get plenty of inquiries from clients all across the country, but it was expected that I should just travel 2-3 hours each day or temporarily relocate to the client’s city for the duration of the project.
 Actually, many many freelancers and consultants in Germany do this.

 I had to source clients from freelance platforms such as Upwork, and everything worked out.

-2020 Update: In the post-Covid19 world, Germany was forced to adapt the work culture to remote work or work from home situation.
+2020 Update: In the post-Covid19 world, Germany was forced to adapt the work culture to remote work or work-from-home situations.
 And hopefully, it will stay so for a long time.

 2.5 Little or No Social Security Benefits

 Employed people in Germany are obliged to contribute to the German social security system (Sozialversicherungssystem).
 This includes pension funds, healthcare, long-term care, unemployment insurance, occupational accident insurance etc. Therefore, whenever they are in need of emergency or extra support, they are entitled to several state benefits.